 April 10: Establishing and maintaining an authentic instructor presence online

 Online tools – discussion boards, video conferencing, websites, etc. – provide many opportunities for faculty to teach online in ways that demonstrate and honor their disciplinary and personal identities.
 They also provide many opportunities for faculty to connect with students.
-In this roundtable, UD faculty will present empirical data about ways to increase instructor presence in online courses as well as examples of how UD faculty are doing this right now.
+In this roundtable, three UD were invited to present empirical data about ways to increase instructor presence in online courses as well as examples of how UD faculty are doing this right now.
+View clips of their talks below.

 April 24: Facilitating robust online discussions